nextcloud/documentation/developer_manual/bugtracker/triaging.rst

 * If it is a genuine feature request (or you are pretty sure it is) add the 'enhancement' tag.
 * If the issue is clearly related to something specific, @mention a maintainer. examples: @schiesbn for encryption, @blizzz for LDAP, @PVince81 for quota stuff...
 You can find a `list of maintainers here <https://github.com/owncloud/core/wiki/Maintainers>`_.

 Now, the developers can pick the issue up.
-Note that while we wish we would always pick up and solve problems promptly, not all areas of ownCloud get the same amount of attention and contribution, so this can occasionally take a long time.
+Note that while we wish we would always pick up and solve problems promptly, not all areas of Nextcloud get the same amount of attention and contribution, so this can occasionally take a long time.

 Collaboration
 =============
 You can just get started with bug triaging.
-But if you want, you can register on the `testpilot mailing list <https://mailman.owncloud.org/mailman/listinfo/testpilots>`_ and perhaps introduce yourself to `testpilots@owncloud.org <testpilots@owncloud.org>`_.
+But if you want, you can register on the `testpilot mailing list <https://mailman.nextcloud.org/mailman/listinfo/testpilots>`_ and perhaps introduce yourself to `testpilots@nextcloud.org <testpilots@nextcloud.org>`_.
 On this list we announce and discuss testing and bug triaging related subjects.

 You can also join the **#owncloud-testing** channel on **irc.freenode.net** (`link for IRC clients <irc://#owncloud-testing@freenode.net>`_ and `link to webchat <https://webchat.freenode.net/>`_) to ask questions but keep in mind that people aren't active 24/7 and it can occasionally take a while to get a response.
-Last but not least, ownCloud contributor `Jan Borchardt has a great guide for developers and triagers <https://gist.github.com/jancborchardt/6155185>`_ about dealing with issues, including some 'stock answers' and thoughts on how to deal with pull requests.
+Last but not least, Nextcloud contributor `Jan Borchardt has a great guide for developers and triagers <https://gist.github.com/jancborchardt/6155185>`_ about dealing with issues, including some 'stock answers' and thoughts on how to deal with pull requests.

 For further questions or help you can also send a mail to: